vakila/automerge.github.io/blog/2023-11-06-automerge-repo.md

 ### Handle & Automerge URLs

 A `DocHandle` is a reference to an Automerge document that a `Repo` syncs and stores .
 The `Repo` instance saves any changes you make to the document and syncs with connected peers.
-Likewise, you can listen over the network for to a `Repo` for any changes it received.
+Likewise, you can listen over the network to a `Repo` for any changes it received.

 Each `DocHandle` has a `.url` property.
 This is a string which uniquely identifies a document in the form `automerge:<base58 encoded bytes>`.
 Once you have a URL you can use it to request the document from other peers.